tringn/2D-Keypoints-based-Pose-Classifier/README.md

               return 0
 ```

 Since OpenPose does not always generate 18 key-points for each human in the frame because of occlusion or human skeleton cropping, some key-points representing the body part can be omitted (assigned to origin 0).
-We define the length of head as maximum number among distance from neck to ears, from neck to eyes, from nose to ears and from nose to eyes.
+Length of head will thus be defined as maximum number among distance from neck to ears, from neck to eyes, from nose to ears and from nose to eyes.
 This definition of length of head would reduce the probability that length of head is zero.
 ```python
         length_head = maximum(E_dist(neck, eye), E_dist(neck, ear), E_dist(nose, eye), E_dist(nose, ear))
 ```